BVLC/caffe/docs/imagenet_training.md

 Network Definition
 ------------------

-The network definition follows strictly the one in Krizhevsky et al. You can find the detailed definition at `examples/imagenet/imagenet.prototxt`.
-Note that the paths in the data layer - if you have not followed the exact paths in this guide you will need to change the following lines:
+The network definition follows strictly the one in Krizhevsky et al. You can find the detailed definition at `examples/imagenet/imagenet_train.prototxt`.
+Note the paths in the data layer - if you have not followed the exact paths in this guide you will need to change the following lines:

     source: "ilvsrc12_train_leveldb"
     meanfile: "../../data/ilsvrc12/imagenet_mean.binaryproto"